 The Wake-On-Ring header is designated JWOR.
-This function allows your computer to receive and be "awakened" by an incoming call to the modem when the system is in the suspend state.
+This function allows your computer to "wake up" when receiving an incoming call to the modem while in the suspend state.
 See the table on the right for pin definitions.
 You must have a Wake-On-Ring card and cable to use this feature.